tutek1/DTLabs/08_UI/lab08.md

 ```

 > aside positive
-> Health bars don't have to be only on the screen. **Diegetic health bars** are health bars that are present in the world in a realistic and believable way (not just spacial UI).
-For example, in my game I will use the **robots backpack** as a health indicator.
+> Health bars don't have to be only on the screen. **Diegetic health bars** are health bars that are present in the world realistically and believably (not just 3D UI).
+For example, in my game, I will also use the **robot's backpack** as a health indicator.
 >
 > <img src="img/1BatteryFull.png" width="179"/> <img src="img/2BatteryMid.png" width="200"/> <img src="img/3BatteryLow.png" width="184"/>